AlexvZyl/NativeFramework/README.md

 * ✅ Autoresize and scaling does not take into account the length of the text string.
 * ⬜ Looks like there is some kind of memory leak when resizing the window.
 * ⬜ Add text kerning.
+* ⬜ Move over to smart pointers for better memory management.

 #### Raynhardt
 * ⬜ Multi View port